Symmetry Fractionalization, Defects, and Gauging of Topological Phases: Examples

-where we define $X_0=I+ A, X_5=B+ C$.
+where we define $X_0=I+ A$ and $X_5=B+ C$, to make the expressions more compact.
 The $F$-symbols (or Wigner $6j$-symbols) of this category can be computed from the Clebsch-Gordon coefficients.

 In addition, this category also admits braiding.
-In fact, the representation category of any finite group can be endowed with symmetric braiding, i.e. all topological charges have twist factors $1$ and $S_{ab}=\frac{d_ad_b}{\mathcal{D}}$ for all topological charges $a, b$, which is apparently non-modular.
-Therefore a representation category $\text{Rep}(G)$ for any finite group $G$ can not exist alone physically, but one can always embed it into the quantum double $\text{D}(G)$ as the charge sector.
-It is further known that the quantum double $\text{D}(G)$ is the minimal modular extension of $\text{Rep}(G)$~\cite{muger2003}.
+In fact, the representation category of any finite group can be endowed with symmetric braiding, i.e. all topological charges have twist factors $\theta_a = 1$ and $S_{ab}=\frac{d_ad_b}{\mathcal{D}}$ for all topological charges $a, b$, which shows that the BTC is clearly not modular.
+For a modular theory that contains this as a subcategory, one can embed it in the quantum double $\text{D}(\mathbb{D}_{10})$ as the charge sector, as can always be done for any representation category $\text{Rep}(G)$ of a finite group $G$.
+(It is further known that the quantum double $\text{D}(G)$ is the minimal modular extension of $\text{Rep}(G)$~\cite{muger2003}.)